trimstray/nginx-admins-handbook/doc/RULES.md

   > The server should never present certificate chains containing a trust anchor which is the root CA certificate.
 The presence of a trust anchor in the certification path can have a negative impact on performance when establishing connections using SSL/TLS.

   > With the chain broken, there is no verification that the server that's hosting the data is the correct (expected) server - there is no way to be sure the server is what the server says it is (you lose the ability to validate the security of the connection or to trust it).
-The connections is still secure but the main concern would be to fix that certificate chain.
+The connections is still secure (will be still encrypted) but the main concern would be to fix that certificate chain.
 You should solve the incomplete certificate chain issue manually by concatenating all certificates from the certificate to the trusted root certificate (exclusive, in this order), to prevent such issues.
-However, traffic will be still encrypted.

   > Example of incomplete chain: [incomplete-chain.badssl.com](https://incomplete-chain.badssl.com/).